eddiemcconkie/cse212/linked_lists.md

 - `replace()` - Find the first occurrence of a value and replace it with new data.
 - `remove()` - Remove a node from the linked list.

+There is some code you can use for testing your class at the end!

 ```py
 class LinkedList: